ponaravindb/Calculator/README.md

 # Calculator
-A simple calculator using HTML,CSS,JavaScript
+A simple calculator using HTML,CSS,JavaScript.